 The University of St Andrews can offer additional support to care leavers both during the application process and once you have started at St Andrews.
-This can include financial support and guidance, help finding 365-day a year accommodation and a dedicated care leaver support coordinator.
+This can include financial support and guidance, help finding year-round accommodation, and a dedicated care leaver support coordinator.

 Who is a care leaver?

 There are many definitions of care leaver, and it may be difficult to know exactly if it applies to you.
 The University of St Andrews may consider you a care leaver or care experienced if you spent time in care as a child (under the age of 18), and:

 - the care was approved by the state through a court order, or it was undertaken on a voluntary basis.

 - the care was in foster care or residential care (mainly children’s homes) or other arrangements made by the state through court order.

 - the care was provided directly by the state (mainly through local authority social services departments) or by the voluntary or private sector (e.g. Barnardo’s, The Children’s Society and many others).